-Hospitals and their staff are responsible for the correct management of waste.
+Hospitals and their staff are responsible for the correct management and waste.
 Providing clear and effective signage, either on or above all waste bins, helps to:

 - minimise risk of injury or infection to staff

 - ensure compliance with EPA and WorkSafe regulations

 Sorting waste correctly can be confusing, especially when staff have to decide whether an item is clinical waste, general waste or recyclable.